tooltwist/juice.io/src/v2/guide/index.md

 Glossary | Description
 ------------- | -------------
-Deployables  | Deployables are programs that will be deployable and can be either existing projects or dependencies that are required for deployment (such as mySQL, ContentService or LoginService).
+Deployables  | Deployables are programs that will be deployed and can be either existing projects or dependencies that are required for deployment (such as mySQL, ContentService or LoginService).
 Project | A project is a program that is in the process of development by the user.
 Not all deployables will be projects.
 Deployments | Deployments are deployables that have been or will be configured with a selected environment.
 You can create and configure a deployment on the Applications page.
 Dependencies | Dependencies are deployables that are required to run exisiting projects and other deployables.
 For example, a project might require LoginService and ContentService to run, therefore they would be the projects' dependencies.
 To declare a dependency relationship between 2 deployables, both must be added to the deployables records first.
 A dependency might also have its own dependencies, which would be declared on its own deployable page.